Taylor Britt

-Taylor Britt (born 22 September 1996) is a New Zealand professional basketball player for the New Zealand Breakers of the Australian National Basketball League (NBL).
-He debuted for the Canterbury Rams of the New Zealand National Basketball League (NZNBL) in 2015.
-In 2020, he was a member of the Perth Wildcats who won the NBL championship.
-In 2023 and 2024, he helped the Rams win back-to-back NZNBL championships.
+Taylor Britt (born 22 September 1996) is a New Zealand professional basketball player for the Canterbury Rams of the New Zealand National Basketball League (NZNBL).
+He debuted for the Rams in 2015, going on to help the team win back-to-back NZNBL championships in 2023 and 2024.
+Between 2019 and 2021, he was a member of the Perth Wildcats of the Australian NBL, where he won a NBL championship in 2020.
+He joined the New Zealand Breakers in 2025.

 Early life and career

 Britt was born in Christchurch, New Zealand.
 He attended Papanui High School and was part of the Mainland Eagles Academy.
 He played Canterbury representative basketball from U13 to U23 level, and played touch rugby and softball at the representative level.

 Britted debuted for the Canterbury Rams of the New Zealand National Basketball League (NZNBL) in the 2015 season.

 College career

 Britt played college basketball in the United States for Southeast Community College between 2015 and 2017.
 In 58 games over two seasons, he averaged 11.2 points per game.